ekardf/ekardf.github.io/_posts/2018-02-25-kdd-climate-change.md

 As pre-processing they transfor the geo-positions to nodes in a graph.

 The software, delta-MAPS, is available at github, but only as a ZIP file.
+Had a quick look at the description of the algorithm, a lot of parameter and assumption.
+Seems to be based on k nearest neighbours.

 [Link to paper][1], [Link to software][2]